P3-Projekt/jp-frontend/README.md

 npm run dev
 ```

-The application is not accessible on [http://localhost:3000](http://localhost:3000)
+The application is now accessible on [http://localhost:3000](http://localhost:3000)